 This is a big deal.
 For one, we’ve already seen leaks for “Coral” confirming Galaxy S10-type specs and 6GB of RAM.
 And two, that third model called “Flame” is really exciting as the Flame Fish is quite majestic and flashy.

 Each year Google releases at least two new phones near the end of the year.
-However, for 2019 they’re going to release a budget Pixel 3a and Pixel 3 XLa (lite versions) in May, then the Pixel 4 later this year.
+However, for 2019 they released a budget Pixel 3a and Pixel 3a XL (lite versions) in May, and will release the Pixel 4 later this year.
 If you don’t like the Pixel 3 XL wait for the Pixel 4.

 5 Things We Want From the Pixel 4

 We know Google has something big planned for the Pixel 4, and it’ll have to compete with the iPhone 11 and Galaxy Note 10, but how big is the question.
 Will they do something like Apple’s iPhone X and surprise everyone with a bold new design, or just improve on the same one we’re all familiar with?
 If they want to succeed the phone can’t look exactly like the Pixel 3, nor do we want it to.
 So, here’s what we want to see.

 The Google Pixel, Pixel 2, and even the Pixel 3 XL all look the same.
 While they vary a little on the front, they’re all essentially the same look.
 Plus, that notch was ridiculously ugly.
 The design isn’t flawed, but we’re expecting a bold new bezel-free screen to take on the iPhone and Android competition.
 Hopefully that’s not the only thing they change.